 Olympia (1938)

-Olympia is a two-part 1938 German documentary film directed by Leni Riefenstahl.
-The film documents the 1936 Summer Olympics in Berlin.
+Introduction: “Olympia” is a 1938 German two-part Nazi propaganda documentary film by Leni Riefenstahl, documenting the 1936 Summer Olympics, held in Berlin.

 The Bridge (1959)